How to Plan a Powerful Giving Tuesday Fundraiser

 4. Use your social network

-Start a social media contest and support it with other social media fundraising tools.
-This can be especially effective if you’ve teamed up with others and can tap into your combined social media networks to spread the word.
+Start posting compelling message on social media and support them with other social media fundraising tools.
+This can be especially effective if you’ve teamed up with others and can tap into your combined social media networks to spread the word about your fundraiser.

 5. Plan an event